mblaul/analyticsdashboard/README.md

 You should see:
 ```
 Express app listening on port 3000
-Executing (default): SELECT 1+1 AS result
+Executing (default): SELECT 1+1 AS result //test query
-Connection has been established successfully.
+Connection has been established successfully. //successful connection to your database
 ```

 And voila!
 You are now running the analyticsdashboard.